ThinkUpLLC/ThinkUp/docs/source/install/security.rst

 **Make sure no ThinkUp files are writable** except the ones :doc:`required by the application </install/perms>`.

+**Move ThinkUp's data directory.** By default ThinkUp's writeable data directory is located in a web-accessible folder.
+Move that folder to a more secure location :doc:`by setting its path in ThinkUp's config file.</install/perms>`

 **Use strong, unique passwords** for your ThinkUp user account as well as all your social network accounts.